 ADA Classes - November 20

 In the city of N in the near future will take place the world championship car racing among the cars of Formula-0.
-As the organizers haven't the time to build a special race track for these competitions, it was decided to organize a track in the streets of the city.
+As the organisers haven't the time to build a special race track for these competitions, it was decided to organise a track in the streets of the city.

 In the city of N there are n intersections, some pairs of which are connected by roads, the movement which is possible in both directions.
 In this case, any two of the intersection are connected by no more than one way, and it is possible to reach by road from any intersection before anyone else.